+DAY 5

-DAY 3 Enjoy another early breakfast before mounting up and heading out at a fast pace sometimes riding along the edge of the Pans and at other times heading into the woodlands and open grasslands where the zebra and wildebeest graze.
+As the dawn greets this extraordinary landscape and the last of the stars disappear, wake for a light breakfast before mounting up and heading homewards at a fast pace sometimes riding along the edge of the Pans and at other times heading into the woodlands and open grasslands where the zebra and wildebeest graze.

 From a great distance the famous Chapman's Baobab appears on the horizon.
 Also known as the Seven Sisters, it is acknowledged to be one of the largest trees in Africa, measuring 25metres around its girth, and was the campsite of early explorers like Livingstone and Selous when they pioneered the area.

-Ride back to Camp Kalahari in time for a refreshing shower and lunch.
+Arrive at Camp Kalahari in time for a refreshing shower and lunch.
+As the sun dips below the horizon and the last light fades, we will be sure to dwell on these amazing past few days.
+Incredible scenery, memorable wildlife encounters and above all superb riding!